Rocka84/pushing-hue/README.md

 ## Extracting firmware images

 This part is not necessary for what I came up in the end, but my first plan was different.
-Nevertheless extracting and analysing firmware updates before applying then, could come in handy in the future.
+Nevertheless extracting and analyzing firmware updates before applying then, could come in handy in the future.

 - downloaded url are known
   - or can be guessed
-- some infos were available
+- some info was available
   - rsa key at the end
 - hex viewer
-  - found version number between the big blob and thr rsa key
+  - found version number between the big blob and the rsa key
-  - the lenght of the key is some bytes before that
+  - the length of the key is some bytes before that
   - guess what: its the same before the block

 ### patching and exploiting swupdate
 - should run within dumped fs structure
-- override/fske some functions
+- override/fake some functions
 - prefix all paths to use the dump folder
 - exit between extracting and writing to mtds